 The Lincoln Memorial in Washington D.C. may be better known, but it isn’t the first.
-Theodore Roosevelt laid the cornerstone of the First Lincoln Memorial in Hodgenville, Kentucky, Abraham Lincoln’s birthplace, on Lincoln’s birthday in 1909, and William Howard Taft dedicated the completed memorial in November 1911, a few years before construction of the Washington D.C. memorial began.
+Theodore Roosevelt laid the cornerstone of the First Lincoln Memorial in Hodgenville, Kentucky, Abraham Lincoln’s birthplace, on Lincoln’s birthday in 1909.
+William Howard Taft dedicated the completed memorial in November 1911, a few years before construction of the Washington D.C. memorial began.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.